The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 ## Setting Up our Cloud9 Development Environment

-A Marcy Lab School staff member has sent you an email containing a the link to sign into your AWS account. **Bookmark this sign in link**, as it will be very useful in the future.
+A Marcy Lab School staff member has sent you an email containing a the link to sign into your AWS account.
 The same email should also contain your username and a temporarly password.

 1. Log into your AWS account using the link and credentials in your email.
 2. Change your password.